Rok driving a motorbike through Zanzibar’s tropical scenery, Tanzania travel, African Big Tour

 Its architecture, mostly dating back two centuries, reflects the diverse influences underlying the Swahili culture, with a unique mixture of Arab, Persian, Indian and European elements.
 A maze of narrow alleys lined by houses, shops, bazaars and mosques define the heart of the historic center.

 Traditional buildings usually possess a baraza, a long stone bench along the outside walls, which is used as an elevated sidewalk that is very practical as a bench to sit down, rest and socialize.
 In case of heavy rains during the rainy season, when streets are impassable, barazas are used as sidewalks.
-The best-known feature of Zanzibari houses are the finely decorated wooden doors, with rich carvings and bas-reliefs, sometimes with big brass studs of Indian tradition.

 In general, people are very relaxed, easy-going and far from being intrusive.
 In the town or on the beach, they offer products or services in a very discrete way, pleasantly smiling with charm.

-Exploring the remote areas on a motorbike
+Exploring Zanzibar on a motorbike

 The main reason to visit the island of Zanzibar is to enjoy the natural beauties: sandy beaches, palm trees and tropical forest, combined with hospitality of locals and delicious food.
-One of the best places for traditional food tasting is an open-air food market in Jubilee Gardens of Stone Town, in front of its most famous buildings, Old Fort and House of Wonders.
+One of the best places to visit for traditional food tasting is an open-air food market in Jubilee Gardens of Stone Town, in front of its most famous buildings, Old Fort and House of Wonders.
 Vendors sell mostly Swahili and Zanzibari cuisine, with international touch, such as samosas, seafood and kebabs.

 A scary visit to a dentist